krasserm/krasserm.github.io/_posts/2019-03-14-bayesian-neural-networks.md

 ![png](/img/2019-03-14/output_1_0.png)

 The noise in training data gives rise to aleatoric uncertainty.
 To cover epistemic uncertainty we implement the variational inference logic in a custom `DenseVariational` Keras layer.
-The learnable parameters of the mixture prior, $\sigma_1$ $\sigma_2$ and $\pi$, are shared across layers.
 The complexity cost (`kl_loss`) is computed layer-wise and added to the total loss with the `add_loss` method.
 Implementations of `build` and `call` directly follow the equations defined above.

 ```python